gessicacss/My-Wallet-back/README.md

 #### <span style='font-weight:bold;'>POST</span> /signUp

-A route register a new user.
-If there's a participant with this e-mail already registered, it'll return a 409 status code error.
-If its sucessfull you'll get a 201 status code.
-The request body should be:
+A route that creates a new user account.
+If there's a participant with this e-mail already registered, it returns a 409 status code error.
+If its sucessfull it returns a 201 status code.
+The request body should contain:

 ```
 {